 A fundamental challenge of mankind is that all our decisions are about the future, but we always must take them before fully knowing the circumstances of the future.
 To make matters worse, there is no method of knowing beforehand that we make optimal choices, allocate resources to the best course of action, or rely on the ideal strategy.
 It is, however, possible to unbundle the likely drivers of development and assess them individually to get a better basis for decision-making.
 Some factors, like the development of ideas, attitudes and knowledge are very unpredictable and can be given special attention if separated*.
 Other factors, like trends in demographics and technology, are more likely to follow patterns that can be modelled to some extent and then get incorporated in projections about the future.

-For time horizons too long for reliable forecasts, some have found it useful to use prospective methods to try to frame and describe the future.
+For time horizons too long for reliable forecasts, some have found it useful to try prospective methods for framing and describing the future.
 But rather than predicting it, it’s a matter of envisioning possible future states so that courses of actions can be discussed and assessed.
-Envisioned futures, or scenarios, make it possible to test strategies against varying assumptions and different path of development.
+Envisioned futures, or scenarios, makes it possible to test strategies against varying assumptions and different path of development.
 A commonplace example is the use of extreme scenarios, such as in best-case versus worst-case analysis.

 More elaborate methods for developing scenarios emerged during the 50ties and became increasingly popular over the 60ties to 80ties.
-Techniques were created for dealing with the high uncertainty of future developments, which are influenced by complex networks of factors, and still end up with a limited set of different possible futures.
+Techniques were created for dealing with high uncertainties of future development that is influenced by complex networks of factors and still end up with a limited set of different possible futures.
 By developing multiple, plausible images of the future that have internally consistent factor combinations, a basis for deriving strategic implications is achieved that can support planning and decision-making.
 Normally, you want the scenarios to collectively cover a large part of the possible future.

 Five scenarios together covering a large part of the plausible future